fcgdam/PowerMeter/PowerMeter/README.md

 Contains the firmware for the ESP8266 with the PZEM-004T based power meter as described in https://primalcortex.wordpress.com/2019/07/06/measuring-home-energy-consumption-with-the-pzem004t-and-esp8266/ and https://primalcortex.wordpress.com/2019/07/25/pzem-004t-esp8266-software/

+Mater branch - Code for version 2.0 of the PZEM004-T device.
+Tested and in "production". v30 branch   - Code for version 3.0 of the PZEM004-T device.
+Since I don't have this version, it is not tested and know if it really works.

 This firmware provides the following functionality:

 - Allows to connect to several access points and cycle between them in case of failure